 30 Apr Tabebuia Impetiginosa: A Pink Postcard From the Caribbean

-You can practically hear the music of the cuatro between the fluffy pink flowers of the Tabebuia Impetiginosa tree, which is native to, and widely celebrated in, Trinidad and Tobago — where Chantal’s family’s from!
+You can almost hear the cuatro between the fluffy pink flowers of the Tabebuia Impetiginosa tree, which is native to, and widely celebrated in, Trinidad and Tobago — where Chantal’s family’s from.
 (The plant also goes by the names pink trumpet tree, pink ipe and pink poui — and by the species Handroanthus impetiginosus, thanks to some taxonomical shuffling that happened a few years ago.)
 Actually, there are a few of these trees within a walkable radius of our house; we discovered them this spring during our bout of cherry blossom fever, which got us to gawking at every pink-flowering canopy that brightened our walks.

 Pink lapacho’s blooms are yellow-throated, trumpet shaped and grow in mega clusters.
 They also drop their leaves before coming into bloom, making its flamingo-pink exuberance all the more seductive against our (prematurely installed) May Gray skies.